 Why is it important to invest early?

 With investing, time is literally on your side so the more of it you give yourself, the better off you could be.
 The earlier you start, the sooner your money could begin benefiting from the power of compound returns – where you earn returns on your returns.
-Let’s say you invest £100 and receive a hypothetical return of 10% every year.
-In year one, you would make a gain of £10.
+Let’s say you invest £100 and receive a hypothetical dividend of 10% every year.
+In year one, you would make a gain of £10 which is reinvested into the investment.
 But, in year two, you would make a gain of £11.
 How come?
 You’ve earned a return not only on your initial £100 deposit, but also on the £10 you earned in year one.
 Over many years, this can quickly add up, so the earlier you start this process, the better.
 Look what can happen when you procrastinate:

 Both Zoe and Ben decide to invest £100 per month in a Stocks & Shares ISA.
 Zoe starts doing so on her 25th birthday, but Ben prefers to wait until he’s 30.
 At the age of 60, Zoe could end up with £86,503 and Ben could get £63,764 – that’s a £22,000 difference*.